dy1z/docs/content/docs/configuration/functions.md

 ---
 title: "Functions"
 slug: "functions"
-description: "Programatically configure Maizzle or use the output of other Node.js packages as variables in your Templates"
+description: "Programatically configure Maizzle or use the output of other Node.js packages as variables in your email templates"
 ---

 # Config Variables and Functions